 With miles of silver sand beaches and the trademark emerald green waters of the region, Destin offers the opportunity to simply relax and do nothing, or numerous options for an active fun-filled getaway.

 Activities in or on the water abound in Destin.
 Apart from swimming, you can go stand-up paddleboarding, rent a pontoon boat, go sailing, or rent a kayak or canoe.
 You can also do cruises, if you want a more relaxed time on the water.
 Dolphin spotting cruises are particularly popular and the region is also known for its fishing.

 On land, stroll the beautiful beaches or walk the boardwalk, browse the shops, or check out one of the many golf courses in the area.
 Destin also has numerous nice restaurants, many featuring fresh seafood, so if you are a foodie, you will enjoy discovering Destin’s many eateries.

-Pack your swimsuit and sunscreen and get ready to have a great sun, sea, and sand weekend in Destin!
+Pack your swimsuit, find a place to stay in Destin, and get ready to have a great sun, sea, and sand weekend in Destin!

 By Dhara, from It’s Not About the Miles

 Jacksonville, the most populous city in Florida has many free and affordable things to do.
 It’s a great place to visit for the weekend when you do not want an expensive trip.

 Visit Jacksonville Beach’s Fishing Pier to have a great view of the Atlantic Ocean.
 Most interestingly, just spend $1 for adults and it’s free for children up to 6 years.
 Enjoy some music, movies,and dance in the Ritz Theatre and Museum for$6.00 for adults and $3 for children and seniors.